 Education

-National Library of Kuwait
+National Library Of Kuwait

-Library overview
+Library Overview

-Building of the National Library of Kuwait
+Building Of The National Library Of Kuwait

 The eastern section on the first floor contains a collection of periodicals, history books, biographies, and geography books.
 On the second floor of the building, there is the western section that contains archives of the state official newspaper, Kuwait Alyawn, governmental publications, reading rooms for literature and arts, and the publications of international organizations.
-On its eastern region, there is a collection of books on references, pure sciences, and applied sciences.
-Accordingly, the middle part of the library’s second floor contains the Kuwaituna Hall where a collection of specialized information resources concerning all the events that have taken place in Kuwait is stored.
+In its eastern region, there is a collection of books on references, pure sciences, and applied sciences.
+Accordingly, the middle part of the library’s second floor contains the Kuwaituna Hall, where a collection of specialized information resources concerning all the events that have taken place in Kuwait is stored.
 The western part of the library’s third floor consists of a collection of donated private libraries and audiovisual materials.
-There are independent sections that were dedicated to this category and are arranged separately according to the characteristic of each collection.
+There are independent sections dedicated to this category and arranged separately according to the characteristics of each collection.
 Finally, the eastern consists of the Arab heritage management and the library management.

-Functions of the National Library of Kuwait
+Functions Of The National Library Of Kuwait

-Library collections
+Library Collections

-Services provided by the National Library of Kuwait
+Services Provided By The National Library Of Kuwait

-In an effort to ensure that the state of Kuwait obtains continuous provision of access to credible information and has a protected storage for its documents, the library works to ensure that it provides a variety of services to the citizens of the Kuwait and other individuals who may wish to gain access to information stored in the library.
-Among these services are the provision of legal deposit services and intellectual property protection, provision of effective channels for retrieving information and searching databases, online, and electronic systems.
+In an effort to ensure that the state of Kuwait obtains continuous provision of access to credible information and has protected storage for its documents, the library works to ensure that it provides a variety of services to the citizens of Kuwait and other individuals who may wish to gain access to information stored in the library.
+Among these services are the provision of legal deposit services and intellectual property protection, the provision of effective channels for retrieving information and searching databases, and online and electronic systems.
 The library also provides the International Standard Book Number (ISBN).
 Additionally, the library also provides support and continuous services such as selective broadcasting of information, photography, and ongoing briefing.

-The National Council for Culture, Arts, and Letters
+The National Council For Culture, Arts, And Letters

 The Arabic Heritage Observatory

-Deposit system in the National Library of Kuwait
+Deposit System In The National Library Of Kuwait

-1. Books, dictionaries, guides, booklets abstracts, pamphlets, annals, indexes, dictionaries, calendars, glossaries, and encyclopedias.
+1. Books, dictionaries, guides, booklets, abstracts, pamphlets, annals, indexes, dictionaries, calendars, glossaries, and encyclopedias.

 2. Private newspapers, periodicals, semi-governmental and governmental documents.